 It doesn’t hurt either, to slip in a few “fun” supplies, as well.
 My personal favorite is a robot memory stick.
 Really!

 Check out my article on Cool at School: Super Fun School Supplies for Kids.
 You will get a kick out of my finds for this year’s class.

 Finally, who says lunch has to be filled with fat and lots of carbohydrates?
 It’s easy to take back your child’s lunch options with delicious nutritious meals.

 Start with what to pack your child’s lunch in.
 Will you be sending hot or cold lunch?
 My suggestion is not to skimp but to be a savvy consumer–especially when it comes to your child’s health.

 Here are some super suggestions on Kid-Friendly Lunch Boxes and Bags.

-And, speaking of lunches, discover a few new quick and easy kid-friendly school lunch recipes to include in your child’s lunchbox.
+And, speaking of lunches, discover a few new Cold Lunch Recipes for Kids to include in your child’s lunchbox.